SmartlyDressedGames/Unturned-Docs/ModHooks.md

 ## Event Listeners

+### Activaton Event Hook

+Events when a component or game object are enabled and disabled.
+Useful for extending toggleable actions in the base game.

 ### Collision Event Hook

 Events for player overlaps with a trigger collider.
 Primarily useful for server-side objects as collisions are not triggered by other players client-side, but this limitation may be resolved in the future.